LaurentRDC/personal-website/static/about.md

     Advisors: Bradley J. Siwick and Jay L. Nadeau.

     My thesis was titled [_New Data Analysis and Visualization Methods for Ultrafast Electron Diffraction_](/files/msc_thesis.pdf).

+    See the [research group website](http://www.physics.mcgill.ca/siwicklab/index.html) for more details.
     <p></p>

 * 2011-2014 | __McGill University__ | B.Sc.
 Joint Honours in Mathematics and Physics.